 Eating a balanced diet

-Eating a balanced diet is central to a healthy lifestyle, and like physical activity, it’s an important way to reach and maintain a healthy weight and control blood pressure.
+Eating a balanced diet is essential for a healthy lifestyle, and like physical activity, it’s an important way to reach and maintain a healthy weight and control blood pressure.

-There’s conclusive evidence that dietary supplements alone cannot help reduce dementia risk, so unfortunately, there's no quick win when it comes to diet.
+However there’s conclusive evidence that dietary supplements alone cannot help reduce dementia risk.
+So unfortunately, there's no quick win when it comes to diet.

 "I know there are factors like my genes that I can’t control, but by eating healthily and moving regularly, I feel I am doing everything in my control to minimise my risk of dementia."